-Nuts and Bolts of Statement Taking This training will address cultural considerations, the nuts-and-bolts of statement taking, and database entry.
+This training will address cultural considerations, the nuts-and-bolts of statement taking, and database entry.

-Time and Date: January 5, 2007 11:30AM to 1:30PM This session is required for volunteers.
+Time and Date: January 5, 2007

 For map and directions, click here.

-Please RSVP to Kim Babine, kbabine@mnadvocates.org.
+Please RSVP to Kim Babine, [email protected].

 Application will be made for 2 standard CLE credits.